How to Clear a Bench Warrant Without Going to Jail

 How Much Does It Cost to Lift a Bench Warrant?

 The cost to clear a bench warrant depends on the original crime you were charged with.
 When you surrender, you’ll be arraigned and a bond will be set based on your crime.
 You’ll need to pay it to get out of jail.
-If you failed to pay a fine or restitution, you might also be ordered to pay it or arrange a payment plan.
+If you failed to pay a fine, you might also be ordered to pay it or arrange a payment plan.

 It’s always smart to retain an attorney to deal with outstanding warrants.
 When you consider that a good lawyer will know how you can clear a bench warrant without going to jail – and interrupting your life and employment – it’s well worth the cost.